kchamling/random-password-generator/README.md

 This repository contains a simple password generator web application built using HTML, CSS, and JavaScript.
 The application generates secure passwords based on user-defined criteria and allows for easy copying of generated passwords to the clipboard.

+## Demo

+You can access the live demo of the password generator [here](https://kchamling.github.io/random-password-generator/).

 ## Features

 - Generates passwords with a length of 16 characters.